hughlam77/html5/README.md

 # html4 - html5
-I attempted to refactor the HTML 4 code from GIST into HTML5.
+I attempted to refactor the HTML 4 code into HTML5.

 Some notes: